SynergiTech/laravel-postal/README.md

 POSTAL_KEY=yourapicredential
 ```

-Notice: if you're using Laravel < 7, `MAIL_MAILER` should be `MAIL_DRIVER`.

-Finally, if you're using Laravel 7 or later, add postal as a mailer to your `config/mail.php` file
+Finally, add postal as a mailer to your `config/mail.php` file

 ```
 'mailers' => [